Last updated on February 24th, 2025 at 10:49 am

 Zindan: Visit this ancient prison in Bukhara and in particular catch a glimpse of the “Bug Pit” where two English army officers, Charles Stoddart and Arthur Connolly were kept in horrendous conditions for 3 years.
 Zindan prison is a small but interesting place to visit nonetheless.

-Lyab-i Hauz: A historic area surrounding a pond where locals and tourists gather to relax and enjoy the atmosphere.
+Lyab-i Hauz: A historic area in Bukhara surrounding a pond where locals and tourists gather to relax and enjoy the atmosphere.
 This gets very busy at night, with street performers and lots of family activities to enjoy.

 Best Uzbekistan Attractions: Samarkand